brandoshizzle/Flask/README.md

 ## Basic Instructions

-* Drag a sound onto a key or the playlist to add it to the program.
+* Drag a sound onto a key or the playlist to add it to the program
+* Press DELETE when a song is selected to delete it
-* Click on a sound to load its waveform.
+* Click on a sound to load its waveform
-* Right click on a sound to bring up its settings.
+* Right click on a sound to bring up its settings
-* Drag the edges of the waveform to adjust sound start/end time.
+* Drag the edges of the waveform to adjust sound start/end time (usually works, sometimes sound decides to play from beginning)
-* Drag playlist items to reorder.
+* Drag playlist items to reorder, drag sounds to different keys (on same page)
-* Press space to play the first item of the playlist (highlighted in yellow).
+* Press space to play the first item of the playlist (highlighted in yellow)

 ## Changelog
 See full Changelog [here](CHANGELOG.md)